-Disclaimer: please note that the proposed architecture is considered to be applicable for all DSO connected delivery points.
-This position has been coordinated with the concerned DSOs, but is still subject to final approval by these concerned DSOs, as well as conditioned to approval of the affected regional authorities.
+- Disclaimer: Please note that the proposed architecture is considered to be applicable for all DSO connected delivery points.
+This position has been coordinated with the concerned DSOs, but is still subject to final approval by these concerned DSOs, as well as conditioned to approval of the concerned regional authorities. - For delivery points connected to the CDS grid, the FSP, CDSO and Elia need to agree on all technical and contractual requirements to allow for participation in the aFRR market.
+Depending on the regional regulatory framework, a concertation procedure with the concerned regional entities can be required.

-This section describes the proposed solution for the collection of measurement data and parameters for the settlement of the aFRR settlement, referred to in the following as "the real-time communication platform".
-This proposed solution is then evaluated based on several design principles (scalability, authenticity,...), as were identified in the proposal of the new aFRR design.
+This section describes the collection of measurement data and parameters for the settlement of the aFRR settlement, referred to in the following as "the real-time communication platform".
+This solution is then evaluated based on several design principles (scalability, authenticity,...), as were identified in the proposal of the new aFRR design.

-Please note that the scope of this real-time communication platform only concerns the collection of data for the aFRR-settlement from non-CIPU units (on delivery point-level) and NOT:
+Remark: the scope of this real-time communication platform only concerns the collection of data for the aFRR-settlement from non-CIPU units (on delivery point-level) and NOT: